itsee-birmingham/standalone_collation_editor/docs/services-file.md

 | unitId | string | The identifier for the unit being collated. |
 | callback | function | The function to be called after saving the data. |

 This function must perform the appropriate action on each item in the three arrays of rules provided and then run the supplied callback.
 Each rule in the first list must be removed from the database, `id` and `scope` are provided to ensure the correct rule can be found.
 Those in the second list must have the `unitId` value added to the list of exceptions stored in the rule, only `id`is provided in this case as all of the rules will be global rules.
 The file array of rules contains the full rule JSON and each of these rules must be stored in the database.
 Any of the three arrays could be empty arrays.
-One the data as all been handled appropriately the provided callback must be run.
+Once the data as all been handled appropriately the provided callback must be run.

 ### ```updateRules()```